 Together with ChemPubSoc Europe two years ago the comprehensive free news and information site ChemistryViews.org with the associated online magazine, ChemViews.org, was launched.
 ChemPubSoc Europe is the name for the successful group of 16 European chemical societies that are the owners and co-owners of and responsible for the continuously growing portfolio of highly successful and relevant chemistry journals like Chemistry – A European Journal and ChemSusChem.

-ChemistryViews.org keeps you informed with latest news, interviews with leading scientists, personalized Early View article feeds, expert commentaries, research highlights, events listings, free newsletters and much more.
-It delivers education material and shows that science is also lots of fun with the famous Wonderlab cartoon series and articles on topics like Chemistry of a Hangover.
+ChemistryViews.org keeps you informed with the latest news, interviews with leading scientists, personalized Early View article feeds, expert commentaries, research highlights, events listings, free newsletters, and much more.
+It delivers educational material and shows that science is also lots of fun with the famous Wonderlab cartoon series and articles on topics like Chemistry of a Hangover.

 Looking back, the last year brought us several highlights.
 We, for example, started the well-received quiz Guess the Chemist.
 By describing biographic or research details of a well-known chemist, we ask you to guess who we are looking for.
 I am very grateful for all your answers, especially those who send us more details or even personal experiences related to the person we are looking for.